-According to the Centers for Disease Control and Prevention (CDC), 36 million falls occur each year in the United States among adults age 65 and older, sending over 950,000 of them to the hospital.
+According to the Centers for Disease Control and Prevention (CDC), 37 million falls occur each year in the United States among adults age 65 and older, sending almost a million of them to the hospital.
 Older adults are hospitalized for falls five times more often than for any other type of injury.

 There are many things that can cause a fall.
 A person's eyesight, hearing and reflexes may not be as sharp as they used to be.
 Certain medical conditions like heart disease and nerve damage can affect a person's balance.
 Loss of muscle mass, sudden drops in blood pressure, and even some medications can result in falls.